asterics/FLipMouse/Documentation/MarkdownManual/FLipMouseManual.md

 Here you can see the installed version and the available version of the FLipMouse software (firmware).
 If the installed version is older than the version which is available online in the FLipMouse Github repository, the button caption shows “UPDATE FIRMWARE”.
 Clicking the button will attempt to download the latest firmware and install it.
 If the installed version is newer or the same as the available version, the button caption shows “OVERWRITE FIRMWARE” - clicking the button will also download and install the version which is availbale online.

-#### Firmware Bluetooth-Addon (“UPDATE BLUETOOTH FIRMWARE”)
+#### Firmware Bluetooth-Add-on (“UPDATE BLUETOOTH FIRMWARE”)

 Here you can see the installed version and the available version of the Bluetooth Add-On moduleÄs firmware.
 Similar to the FlipMouse firmware update you can click the button “UPDATE / OVERWRITE BLUETOOTH FIRMWARE”, which will attempt to download the latest software (firmware) for the Bluetooth module and install it on the module.
 This process can take a few minutes and is only possible if a Bluetooth module is connected to the FLipMouse.
 If there is no Bluetooth module connected to the FLipMouse, a message will indicate that the installed version is unknown.

 ### View Force Levels (Tab VISUALIZATION)

 The FLipMouse stick is attached to four force sensors – one for each movement direction (up, down, left, right).
 The numeric value of each of those sensors is displayed in the “VISUALIZATION” tab.
 The live values can be monitored when the FLipMouse device is connected.
 Whenever the stick is moved, the sensor values change.
 Specifically, a movement in each direction increases the respective sensor value.
 The sensor values also depend on the use of the adjustment screws which change the force which is applied to the sensor pads via 4 metal springs.
 Therefore, when assembling the FLipMouse, the live sensor values should be used as guidance. **When not touching the stick, the values should look similar to screenshot below.
-All values should decrease and raise similarily when moving the stick.
+All values should decrease and raise similarly when moving the stick.
 Significant deviation in one direction indicates a sensor problem.
 The sensors should be checked and might need to be replaced.**

 ![visualisation](./Bilder/fig12.PNG)